Updated February 8, 2026

 Pre-Wired — Just Connect!

-Forget restrictive, one-size-fits-all power stations with small, non-expandable batteries.
+Forget restrictive power stations with small, non-expandable batteries.
 Choose a system designed to grow with you:

 Most portable power stations don’t use a 12V battery bank internally.
-Instead, they rely on higher-voltage battery packs—typically 24V or 48V.
+Instead, they rely on higher-voltage battery packs—typically 48V.
 While 12V is a common output for powering car accessories, it’s rarely the actual voltage of the main internal battery.
 Using a higher internal voltage improves efficiency by reducing current draw and minimizing heat buildup.
+We recommend using a 48 volt battery bank for optimum performance.

 • SolarBoard $499 No tax.